Newcastle City Council operates approximately 2,200 on-street parking places.

 - From 23 November 2020 for a period of 18 months, the disabled bay on Tankerville Terrace will be suspended from use due to the introduction of social distancing measures.
 The next nearest disabled bay is located on Burdon Terrace;

-- Until 12 February 2021 a pay and display bay on Devonshire Terrace has been reserved from general use;
+- Until 21 January 2022 a pay and display bay on Library Service Area has been reserved from general use;